HHS/TANF-app/scripts/README.md

 These don't all get used by or interacted with by us too often, but some are mission critical during deployment and review of the application.
-When a developer is working on these scripts, they should update this documentation so future developer's understand the role of the scripts
+When a developer is working on these scripts, they should update this documentation so future developers understand the role of the scripts.

 # set-backend-env-vars.sh